cdelgehier/oio-docs/doc/source/user-guide/swiftcli.rst

 ========

 In production environments, it is recommended to use Openstack Keystone to authenticate your users.
-You will need the Keystone endpoint URL (port defaults to 5000) as well as a project (or tenant), username and password.
+You will need the Keystone endpoint URL (the default port is 5000) as well as a project (or tenant), username and password.
 It is common use to create a file *keystonerc_username* with the following content:

    .. code-block:: console
      :caption: keystone v2